r-scheele/policy-editor-documentation/docs/index.md

 We'll use the example rego result above to show how to use fastapi-opa to add a login flow to your application.

+The policy decision in `policy/auth.rego` authorizes the user to access the endpoint if they're logged as the username in the path.

 Start by cloning the repository and installing the dependencies: